Ontario (Again) Updates Its COVID-19 Self-Assessment

 - a person who tested positive for COVID-19,

-- a person who returned from outside of Canada in the last 2 weeks.
+- a person who returned from outside of Canada in the last 2 weeks and has symptoms of COVID-19,

-Ontarians with symptoms continue to be advised that they should tell people to self-isolate who they were in close physical contact with in the two days before their symptoms started.
-The list of symptoms has been updated, and now includes conjunctivitis (pink eye) and muscle aches.
+Ontarians who have returned from travel outside of Canada must self-isolate for 14 days upon arrival.
+Those with symptoms continue to be advised that they should notify people they were in close physical contact with in the two days before their symptoms started to self-isolate and pay close attention to their health.

-- getting treatment or have a condition that compromises their immune system
+- getting treatment that compromises (weakens) the immune system

-- regularly going to a hospital or health care setting for a treatment
+- regularly going to a hospital or health care setting for treatment.

 What this means for Ontario employers

-An assessment tool that once provided definitive guidance on self-isolation for symptomatic individuals and close physical contacts has shifted its focus to directing those groups to get tested for COVID-19.
+An assessment Tool that once provided definitive guidance on self-isolation for symptomatic individuals and close physical contacts has shifted its focus to directing those groups to get tested for COVID-19.
 Whereas past versions of the Tool could be used by employers to develop clear guidelines around self-isolation for individuals with COVID-19 symptoms, the latest update suggests that all employees with COVID-19 symptoms should seek a COVID-19 test, at which point they will receive results and further direction from public health authorities.
+The updated tool includes additional sector-specific guidelines and information on keeping workplaces safe.
 Employers should encourage employees to follow this advice as testing may allow employees who test negative for COVID-19 to return to work without needing to take a leave of absence to self-isolate.

 The updated Tool continues to be relevant and should be carefully considered by all Ontario employers in establishing rules on who can enter their workplaces.